josherrickson/stata2/stata_markdown/05-regression.md

 - `a b a#b`: Same as `a##b`
 - `a b a##b`: Same as `a##b`, except it'll be uglier because you're including main effects twice and one will be ignored.

+Let's change up the model a bit.
+Let's predict mileage based upon price and gear ratio.
+We include mileage to address whether higher price cars have better mileage (better engineering).
+However, sportier cars (higher gear ratio) are generally expensive and may have worse mileage for the sake of performance.
+By including an interactino between price and gear ratio, we can test whether the relationship between price and mileage depends on the sportiness of the car.

 ~~~~
 <<dd_do>>
-regress mpg c.headroom##c.gear_ratio i.rep78
+regress mpg c.price##c.gear_ratio
 <</dd_do>>
 ~~~~

 Note that we used `c.`, similar to `i.`. `c.` forces Stata to treat it as continuous.
 Stata assumes anything in an interaction is categorical, so we need `c.` here!
 This can get pretty confusing, but it's never wrong to include `i.` or `c.` when specifying a regression.

-Once we include an interaction, the relationship between the variables included in the interaction and the response are not constant - the relationship depends on the value of the other interacted variables.
-This can be hard to visualize with the basic regression output, so we'll look at
+Lots of significance here, but once we include an interaction, the relationship between the variables included in the interaction and the response are not constant - the relationship depends on the value of the other interacted variables.
+This can be hard to visualize with the basic regression output, so we'll look at `margins` again instead.
+We'll want to look at the relationship between `mpg` and `price` at a few different values of
-`margins` again instead.
-We'll want to look at the relationship between `mpg` and `headroom` at a few different values of `gear_ratio` to get a sense of the pattern. `gear_ratio` ranges from 2.19 to 3.89 (this can be obtained with `summarize` or `codebook`, just don't forget to [save the results](summarizing-data.html#storing-and-restoring-estimation-commands) or re-run the `regress` command to gain access to the [postestimation commands](summarizing-data.html#postestimation-commands) again), so let's look at the relationship at those extremes and at 3:
+`gear_ratio` to get a sense of the pattern. `gear_ratio` ranges from 2.19 to 3.89 (this can be obtained with `summarize` or `codebook`, just don't forget to [save the results](summarizing-data.html#storing-and-restoring-estimation-commands) or re-run the `regress` command to gain access to the
+[postestimation commands](summarizing-data.html#postestimation-commands) again), so let's look at the relationship at those extremes and at 3:

 ~~~~
 <<dd_do>>
-margins, dydx(headroom) at(gear_ratio = (2.19 3 3.89))
+margins, dydx(price) at(gear_ratio = (2.25 2.75 3.25 3.75))
 <</dd_do>>
 ~~~~

-While none of the p-values are significant, let's pretend they were for the sake of discussion.
-Notice the pattern in the "dy/dx" column.
-With a low gear ratio, the relationship between headroom and mpg is negative - a larger headroom car is predicted to have lower mileage.
-At the other end, with a high gear ratio, the relationship is much closer to 0, and perhaps even slightly positive.

-Follow this with a call to `marginsplot` for a great visualization:
+This tells an interesting story.
+Notice the "dy/dx" column.
+All the values are negative and getting more negative.
+As the gear ratio increases, the relationship between price and mileage gets more negative.
+This effect is significant at all levels except with the lowest gear ratio.
+In the regression model above, the coefficient on price was positve and highly signifcant.
+How do we explain this seeming contradiction?
+Remember, the interpretation of the main effects in the presence of interactions is it's the relationship between price and mileage *when gear ratio is 0*.
+Gear ratio is never 0!
+We are extrapolating.

+To better understand the pattern we're seeing, let's visualize this:

 ~~~~
 <<dd_do>>